cardano-scaling/hydra/docs/adr/2021-06-06_002-reactive-core.md

 ## Decision

-Implements the Hydra Head core logic as a _loop_ that:
+Implements the Hydra head core logic as a _loop_ that:
 1. Consumes _input events_ from an event _queue_,
 2. Applies each _event_ to the current _state_ yielding potentially an _updated state_ and a sequence of _effects_,
 3. Execute all _effects_.